≡ Menu

 Hybrid (or Designer) dogs…

-Are all the rage right now.
-The idea is that you take one breed with a poor quality of life, and cross it with another breed that is similar in size.
-Since both parents belong to breeds recognized by the Federation Cynologique Internationale, what you are left with (in this case) is a litter of ‘Chug’ puppies that are highly desirable as a breed in their own right.
+They are all the rage right now.
+The idea is that you take one breed with a poor quality of life and cross it with another breed that is similar in size.
+Since both parents belong to species recognized by the Federation Cynologique Internationale, you are left with (in this case) a litter of ‘Chug’ puppies that are highly desirable as a breed in their own right.

-The Chug dog breed (and other hybrid breeds like it) is reasonably new, it is difficult to say whether or not this has been a success.
-While we wait for time to reveal the answers to us, the least we can say is that we have realized the error of our ways and are finally trying to rectify our mistakes.
+More importantly, this new line of breeding means that new genetic material is introduced, thereby theoretically eliminating most of the health conditions that we caused in the first place.
+Since the Chug dog breed (and other hybrid breeds like it) is reasonably new, it is difficult to say whether this has succeeded.
+While we wait for time to reveal our answers, the least we can say is that we have realized the error of our ways and are finally trying to rectify our mistakes.

 Where did my Chihuahua-Pug (CHUG) come from?

-To answer this question it’s best to look at the “parent-breed” of the Chug, since the actual “breed” itself is so new and not officially recognized by the American Kennel Society (AKC).
-So in this case, to get an idea of “where” the Chug came from, we’ll want to take a look at bout the Chihuahua and the Pug.
+To answer this question, it’s best to look at the “parent-breed” of the Chug since the actual “breed” itself is so new and not officially recognized by the American Kennel Society (AKC).
+So, in this case, to get an idea of “where” the Chug came from, we’ll want to look at the Chihuahua and the Pug.

 Chihuahuas.

-Archeological evidence proving the existence of the Chihuahua or Toy Chihuahua dog breed have been found in Mexico dating back as far 2000 years – so we know that these little guys have been nipping at our ankles since at least 100 AD!
+Archeological evidence proving the existence of the Chihuahua or Toy Chihuahua dog breed has been found in Mexico, dating back as far as 2000 years.
+So we know that these little guys have been nipping at our ankles since at least 100 AD!

-A companion breed that can also act as a “watch dog” that is sure to alert his or her owner of any approaching danger.
-Alert and curious, this little guy has a reputation (traditionally speaking) of being quite angry (at least towards any strangers).
+It was developed as a companion breed that can act as a “watchdog” to alert its owner of any approaching danger.
+Alert and curious, this little guy has a reputation (traditionally speaking) for being quite angry (at least towards any strangers).

 It is believed…